Avianca Summary Table

 This is where it gets tricky with Avianca.
 Yes, the airline does have favorable award prices for some routes, however, Avianca is notorious for not showing the same partner space that you’ll find on United and Aeroplan.

-My personal recommendation is to confirm award space on United and Aeroplan first, and then find that award space on Avianca.
+Our recommendation is to confirm award space on United and Aeroplan first, and then find that award space on Avianca.

 Keep these general rules in mind when searching for award flights: